5 Self Care Rituals That Take Less Than 10 Minutes

 5 minutes · When work ends / before family time begins

-Without it, you carry the weight of your work self into your home self — and wonder why you feel fragmented, why you can't be fully present, why the evening feels like an extension of the day rather than a release from it.
+Without it, you carry your work self into your home self — and wonder why you feel fragmented.
+Why you can't fully arrive anywhere.
+Why the evening feels like an extension of the day rather than a release from it.

-Create a small ritual that marks the end of one role and the beginning of another.
-Change your clothes.
-Walk around the block.
-Sit in your car for five minutes before going inside.
-Make tea.
-Write down three things you're leaving at work — and close the metaphorical door.
+What helped me was finding a small, repeatable action that marks the closing of one chapter.
+Changing clothes.
+Walking around the block.
+Sitting in the car for five minutes before going inside.
+Making tea.
+Writing down three things I'm leaving at the office — and actually leaving them there.

 It doesn't matter what the ritual is.
-What matters is that it signals to your nervous system: that chapter is closed.
-This one is beginning.
+What matters is that it tells your nervous system: that's done.
+This is beginning.

 05. The Evening Gratitude Exhale